 Plagiarism is the deliberate use of another person's ideas or work without attribution.
-Plagiarism is not merely the copying of sections of text from the internet or other sources but can include summarising, modification or appropriation.
+Plagiarism it not merely the copying of sections of texts from the internet or other courses but can included summarising, modification or appropriation.
 Plagiarising negates the value of assessment for learning and undermines the purposes of school-based assessment.

 A student found to have plagiarised may have a zero mark awarded for their assessment task score.
-An 'N' warning letter will be issued and the 'N' warning processes will be invoked.
+An 'N' warning letter will be issued, and the 'N' warning process will be invoked.